Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

      - *HMAC key*
          You can ignore this setting.
 It is currently not supported by the *Payments* module.

-6. Enter the following settings in the *Additional settings* section.
+6. Enter the following setting in the *Additional settings* section.
+You can ignore the others.
      - *3D Secure*
         Select all entries and click the [Apply] button.